necroware/sbcms/README.md

 the hardware and found a solution.
 He had his honorable reasons not to open the code to the community, but at least he was so kind to provide the chips for a little fee.
 However, as a friend of open source, I wanted to make the solution available for everyone.
-Thankfully to `suntac`, I knew now, that the a solution does exist, so I decided to try to reverse engineer it on my own.
+Thankfully to `suntac`, I knew now, that a solution does exist, so I decided to try to reverse engineer it on my own.
 This project is the result of my work.